-By setting up a Git workflow across multiple Looker hosts, we can create a dedicated development environment for developers to work in, all while shielding users from being exposed to any experimental code.
-All development and code review is done in a development or staging environment and once changes pass your team's quality assurance they are deployed to staging or production as desired.
+By setting up a Git workflow across multiple Looker host instances, you can create a dedicated development environment for developers while preventing end users from accessing experimental code.
+All development and code review is done in a development or staging instance.
+Once changes pass your team's quality assurance review, they are deployed to a staging or production instance as desired.

 Advanced Git Setup for Multiple Repositories

-This setup requires multiple Git repositories and some knowledge of git commands.
-If you have questions about how to setup this workflow, please contact your Customer Success team.
+This setup requires multiple Git repositories and knowledge of Git commands.

 Development > Production

 Each of these stages resides on a dedicated Looker host instance.
 This configuration uses a manual Git process to move code between two separate GitHub repos that can be automated or kicked off by a button.

 Although this method shows a development workflow configuration based on an existing single Looker project,

 looker_project, it could easily be adapted for or any number of intermediate hosts between Development and Production as needed.

 - Associate each repo with its respective Looker instances, Development and Production, according to the Setting Up and Testing a Git Connection documentation page.